ddamato/donniedamato/content/parsons.md

 ---
-image: ./images/deltazeus.jpg
+image: ./images/parsons.jpg
-tags: UXD, DEV
+tags: UXD, EDU
-headline: deltazeus
+headline: Parsons
 summary: I started my career at Compass as a frontend engineer but opporunities arose that helped shape the UX Engineer role.
 Now the sole enginee reporting underneath the design organization, I was originally responsible for supporting product designers in creating prototypes of their mockups.
 year: 2020
 ---